dotmpe/node-sitefile/doc/scm-branches.rst

         - Want to bundle content; package router or resource extensions to sitefile.

+          Finished writing a simple gulp to compile all to a single module.
+          But what next?
+Go for non-npm installations?
+Would need to pack dependent libs.

+          More interesting is packing routers and themes and stuff.

   demo
     - Merging experimental features.
 Should keep master clean.